 Cellular Biology of Cortical Neurons and the Mechanisms by Which They Communicate

 The main constituent of the cerebral cortex is the cortical pyramidal cell.
 Along with non-pyramidal cells, these neurons form the powerhouses of the cerebral cortex.
 Operation and interaction of the billions of cortical neurons and their synapses is what allows the cortex to perform its task: the generation of human cognition and thought.
-We seek to understand important details concerning the operation of the fundamental building blocks of the cerebral cortex: pyramidal cells, non-pyramidal cells, and their synapic interconnections.
+We seek to understand how the fundamental building blocks of the cerebral cortex operate, including: pyramidal cells, non-pyramidal cells, and their synaptic interconnections.

-One of the most fundamental questions in biology is how cortical circuitry, that subserves the highest cognitive function, develops in each individual during brain evolution.
-Although the differences among mammalian genomes are relatively small, they produce changes not only in the number of neurons but also in the areal, laminar, cellular, circuit and synaptic level that significantly affect its cognitive capacity.
+One of the most fundamental questions in biology is how cortical circuitry, which subserves the highest cognitive functions, develops in each individual during brain evolution.
+Although the differences among mammalian genomes are relatively small, they produce changes not only in the number of neurons but also in the areal, laminar, cellular, circuit and synaptic level that significantly affect the brain's cognitive capacity.
 A remarkable aspect of cortical development is that none of its constituent neurons, even in the large primate cerebrum, are generated within the cortex itself, but rather migrate from the place of their origin to their proper laminar and areal positions (see animation).
-We will use the most advanced approaches that range from molecular genetic and cell biology to explore developmental mechanisms that enable formation of the cerebral cortex.
+We use the most advanced approaches, ranging from molecular genetic and cell biology, to explore developmental mechanisms that enable formation of the cerebral cortex.

 Molecular and cellular mechanisms that generate human-specific distinctions in the organization and function of the cerebral cortex, using recent advances in understanding the role of non-coding DNA and RNA, in development and evolution of primate cerebral cortex, culminating in humans.